 Every month Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER our social media for the day.
 For June, we chose Ronit Baranga to share with us the artists who have inspired her throughout her artistic career.
 Just in case you missed it, below we present the full TAKE OVER.

-This was the last piece chosen by Ronit for her TAKE OVER.
-Thank you so much, we appreciate you taking the time to put the day together.
+This was the last piece chosen by Ronit Baranga for her TAKE OVER.
+Thank you again Ronit, we really appreciate you taking the time to put this day together.